kennethgon98/global-currency-converter/README.md

 # Global Currency Converter

-An app designed to convert global currencies.
+An web app designed to convert global currencies using react.
 This app is live for your use at https://globalcurrencyconversion.netlify.app